Alcohol Use and Addiction in Military Veterans

 • Alcohol use in military populations is linked to increased suicide risk.

-Risk Factors for Alcoholism in Veterans
+Risk Factors for Alcohol Addiction in Veterans

 Service members and Veterans drink for a variety of reasons.
 They may drink for social reasons (e.g., to bond or fit in), or they may drink to address internal issues such as emotional pain or anxiety.3